Fighting choice paralysis.

 I presented various iterations to other designers until we all agreed the new component was working.

-The Product Manager suggested adding a sense of personalisation to the list of tutors, so I included a personalised message.
+The Product Manager suggested adding a sense of personalisation to the list of tutors so I included a personalised message from them.
 It showed value to the parents as they would only see tutors that were matching their specific requirements.

 Results